 Most home health and personal care aides must pass an evaluation or receive a certification to work, depending on the state they live in.
 Some states require more formal training, in the form of classes at vocational schools, community colleges, or other similar programs.

-Physician Assistant: A physician assistant (PA) conducts physical exams, diagnoses and treats illnesses, and performs a number of other duties under the supervision of a doctor.
+A physician assistant (PA) conducts physical examines, diagnoses, and treats illnesses, and performs a number of other duties under the supervision of a doctor.

 Read More: Physician Assistant Careers

 Mathematicians and statisticians analyze data and perform various mathematical functions to address real-word problems.
 For example, they might design surveys or opinion polls to collect data, or analyze data from a poll to help a company improve its business.
 Many mathematicians and statisticians work for the government, while others work in research institutions.

 Most, but not all, have at least a master’s degree in mathematics or statistics.
 Some, however (especially statisticians), have only a bachelor’s degree, especially for entry-level jobs.